 My son got punched in the mouth in a controlled setting.
 The two combatants were padded up, and there was little risk of physical injury.
 Yet, it was still shocking for him to get hit in the face.
 It still felt very personal to him, and it hurt his pride.
 He cried as a result.

 I almost cried with him.
 I knew that pain, I felt that pain, and I was the little kid getting hit with no one to protect him.
 My initial instinct was to step in, in some way, as it appeared obvious that this kid, this bully, delighted in my child’s pain.
 As difficult as it was to restrain myself, I thought about that prize fighter’s quote, and I thought that this controlled environment was the best place for my child to learn how to take a punch, how to fight back, and all of the tiny, mental adjustments he needs to make to a kid who just keeps coming.

 When nerds and vegetarians think about getting hit in the mouth, they fall prey to the notion that all they need to do is counterpunch and the whole matter will resolve itself.
 We fall prey to the conceit that the other guy is simply testing our meddle.
 Some aren’t.
-Some love this, and they keep coming.
+Some love to fight, and they don’t stop.